magic-sph/magic/doc/sphinx/index.rst

 .. container:: mybox

-   In case you intend to publish scientific results obtained with the MagIC code or present them in a conference, we (the developers of MagIC) kindly ask to be acknowledged with a reference to the website https://magic-sph.github.io/ or https://github.com/magic-sph/magic.
+   In case you intend to publish scientific results obtained with **MagIC** or present them in a conference, we (the developers of MagIC) kindly ask to be acknowledged with a reference to the website https://magic-sph.github.io/ or https://github.com/magic-sph/magic.